Open Networking Foundation

+History

 Google's adoption of OpenFlow software was discussed by Urs Hölzle at a trade show promoting OpenFlow in April, 2012.
 Hölzle is the chairman ONF's board of directors, serving on the board along with representatives of the other five founding board members plus NTT Communications and Goldman Sachs.
 Stanford University professor Nick McKeown and U.C.
 Berkeley professor Scott Shenker also serve on the board as founding directors representing themselves.

 The ONF launched a continuous certification program for products and equipment in the telecom and networking space.
 As part of certification, the Open Compute Project (OCP) is collaborating with ONF in this new program to promote the use of OCP-recognized open hardware in ONF solutions.

 In 2017 the ONF completed its merger with the Open Networking Lab (ON.Lab).
 The resulting entity retained the ONF name in 2017.

 In 2018 the ONF established its Technical Leadership Team (TLT).

 In 2019 the ONF announced the public release of three Reference Designs (RDs): SEBA, Trellis and ODTN.

 In 2019, the ONF announced that it had combined with P4.org and would be the host for all activities and working groups related to the development of the P4 programming language moving forward.